vivsnguyen/vivsnguyen/README.md

 ### Hi 👋 I'm Vivi.

-I am a graduate of Hackbright Academy (March 2020) seeking full-time employment as a software engineer.
+I am a graduate of Hackbright Academy seeking full-time employment as a software engineer.

 - 🌱 I finished up my internship at Curai in April.
 - 😄 My pronouns are **she/her/hers**.